Medical facilities in Tulsa: Other hospitals

-In 1921, the American Red Cross opened Maurice Willows Hospital in north Tulsa to help victims of the Tulsa Race Riot.
+In 1921, the American Red Cross opened Maurice Willows Hospital in north Tulsa to help victims of the Tulsa race massacre.
 This facility was combined in 1932 into a larger hospital on Pine Street, known as Tulsa Hospital Number Two.
 It was renamed Moton Memorial Hospital in 1941.
 It closed in 1967, because it failed to qualify for Medicare benefits, but reopened the next year as Moton Health Center, and by 1983 is renamed Morton Comprehensive Health Service.

 Other networks, such as Hillcrest Health System, operate a number of facilities in varying sizes.

 Oklahoma Surgical Hospital operates from space in the Cityplex Towers.

 Beginning in 2007, the city elected to renew a five-year contract with EMSA for ambulance service after a period of consideration to switch to the Tulsa Fire Department for providing such services.

 Defunct facilities

 The Physicians and Surgeons Hospital opened in 1910 at Carson Avenue and 13th Street.
 It was founded by G. H. Butler, S. D. Hawley, W. Q. Conway and R. S. Wagner.
 It continued until the 1930s before closing.

 Wade Sisler opened a now defunct Hospital for Bone and Joint Diseases in 1929 at 807 South Elgin Avenue.
 It later became a general hospital under the name Mercy Hospital.

 Flower Hospital occupied the old Morningside building at 512 North Boulder from 1925 to 1941.
 The hospital closed, and the building was remodeled for use by the Tulsa County Health Department.

 City of Faith Hospital, founded by preacher Oral Roberts, opened at 81st Street and Lewis Avenue in 1981.
 The hospital and its related medical school became insolvent and closed in 1989, with $25 million in debt.
 Both entities are now defunct.
 The buildings, known collectively as the Cityplex Towers, have largely been converted to commercial office use.
 However, Oklahoma Surgical Hospital continues to operate from that space.